-What follows is a comprehensive guide that explains around 7 essentials of a successful Army ASVAB prep.
+What follows is a comprehensive guide that explains the 7 essentials of successful ASVAB preparation.

-2) Prepare keeping the end result in mind: Be realistic in your approach to Army ASVAB prep.
+2) Prepare keeping the end result in mind: Be realistic in your approach for preparation for the test.
 Do not try to overachieve or make ambitious plans beyond reach.
 At the same time, try not to underestimate yourself.
-A realistic figure to achieve is probably a 30% increase in scores of your first practice test.
+A realistic figure to achieve is probably a 30% increase in the scores of your first practice test.

 3) Look out for pitfalls in free materials: Many materials claim to be the best even when they are not.
 Be careful and check the authenticity of the free materials.
-Time is of essence while undertaking army ASVAB prep so make sure you don't waste it on invalid or old preparation material.
+Time is of essence while undertaking preparation of ASVAB so make sure you don't waste it on invalid or old preparation material.

 5) Do not ignore line scores: While the Armed Forces Qualifying Test (AFQT) determines whether you are qualified to enlist, the line scores determine which job you will eventually administer.
 Try to get recent editions of books such as the Kaplan or Petersons and get a feel of the kind of questions asked in the areas of the ASVAB other than the AFQT.

 6) Practice as much as possible with time limits: Answering questions is one thing, doing it under time pressure another.
 More often than not, test takers find it difficult to complete sections because of the emphasis on time.
-You probably have less than a minute for each question, and getting a feel about how many questions you can easily answer will give you a benchmark to measure yourself against.
-If during practice you tend to get around 20 questions done in 20 minutes, you might want to increase the pace of your answers by looking into easier ways to solve than you already know.
+You probably have less than a minute for each question and getting a feel about how many questions you can easily answer will give you a benchmark to measure yourself against.
+If during practice, you tend to get around 20 questions done in 20 minutes, you would want to increase the pace of your answers by looking into easier ways to solve than you already know.
 Learn the skill to make an educated guess, by eliminating obviously wrong answer choices.
-Making a disciplined approach when it comes to timed tests, and measuring progress in a score sheet can make you really comfortable in the actual test.
-Disciplined army ASVAB prep goes a long way in making the real ASVAB feel like a cake walk.
+Making a disciplined approach when it comes to timed tests and measuring progress in a score sheet can make you really comfortable in the actual test.
+Disciplined preparation goes a long way in making the real ASVAB feel like a cake-walk.